qdot/jiggly.js/README.md

 in how digitally controlled motors work.

 What we're going to do is create our own Pulse Width Modulation (PWM).
-PWM is a way of setting the speed of a motor by turning its power source on and off very, very quickly (technically known as "setting and varying the duty cycle").
+PWM (in this specific case, as it can be used for lots of things) is a way of setting the speed of a motor by turning its power source on and off very, very quickly (technically known as "setting the duty cycle").
 If you want a motor to run at 70% duty cycle (so 70% of its full capacity for a non-existantly perfect motor but shut up this is an example), you turn the power on for 70% of a certain duration, off for 30%.
 So let's say our duration is 1 second.
 We'd have power on for 700ms, off for 300ms.
 Easy, right?

-Except for the fact that durations on microcontrollers are usually in the milliseconds range if not less.
+Except for the fact that durations on microcontrollers are usually in submilliseconds range, and fairly accurately timed compared to what we get being in javascript on top of another language.
 The maximum resolution we can get with WebVibration is _technically_ 1 millisecond, but this is not at all a real time guarantee.
 We also have to factor in the javascript scheduler, the communications with the IO thread that is talking to the hardware in the browser core, and so on.
 So all we're guaranteed is that, at some point after 1ms, things will change.

 Shit.

-Now we get into physics.
+This fact doesn't really end our hopes, just lessens them slightly.
+This is due to the fact that we're running a motor with a load attached to it.
+Since there's a weight attached to the motor (which is what makes it vibrate since it's spinning and constantly moving the center of gravity), it takes multiple milliseconds to spin up, and multiple milliseconds to spin down again.
+That means that we've got enough time in javascript to turn off power before the motor gets going at full speed, then turn it back on before it stops.
+The vibration that happens via these means may not be smooth, but we will at least get some approximation of speeds, and possibly some interesting textures.

 ### Audio Vibrator Control ###

-This is where the discussion of how audio vibration works goes.
+This is where the discussion of how audio vibration works goes once I have time to write it.
+For now, just know it's a volume controller and that's it.
+It really is that simple.